mabel-dev/korolev/README.md

 For the purposes of this document, it is reasonably assumed that:

-- Indexing datasets is not required (neither BigQuery nor Snowflake index)
+- Indexing datasets is not required (neither BigQuery nor [Snowflake](https://www.youtube.com/watch?v=CPWn1SZUZqE) index)
-- The services will be written in Python, version 3.10 (or later) should be targeted.
+- The services will be primarily written in Python, version 3.10 (or later) should be targeted.
 - The services will be hosted in Containers run in a Kubernetes-like environment.
-- The data will be stored on Google Cloud Storage and available to both read and write.
 - There will be no access to the running or run workers beyond data outputs and logs.
 - Code will be managed on GitHub and functionality on that platform such as locked branches and Actions will be available.
+- The data will be stored on Google Cloud Storage and available to both read and write.
+- Someone else's R&D and opiniated service offering costs more to acquire and work with, than building a simple version of the same thing.

 ## Principles